 Hanover is a decidedly white-collar town, with fully 85.32% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Hanover is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Hanover who work in office and administrative support (13.72%), sales jobs (12.62%), and management occupations (12.20%).

 Also of interest is that Hanover has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Hanover is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Hanover really has some of the features that families look for when choosing a good community to raise children.
 Is Hanover perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Despite being a small town, Hanover has a lot of people using the subway to get to and from work every day.
-Most of these people on the subway are using it to get to good jobs in other cities.
+Despite being a small town, Hanover has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 The people who call Hanover home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hanover residents report their race to be White, followed by Asian.
+The greatest number of Hanover residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Hanover include Irish, Italian, English, German, and Polish.

 The most common language spoken in Hanover is English.
-Other important languages spoken here include Portuguese and Spanish.
+Other important languages spoken here include Portuguese and French.